MrDuartePT/deckifier/README.md

 ## NOTE:
 Using Nvidia Laptop
-After adding DRI_PRIME=1 %command% to launch option games launch fine 1st Note: Dont do nested gamescipe on SteamOS session the game will crash on lauch, but you can use mangohud or other option 2st Note: If you laptop have the hdmi conneted to the dGPU you looose that output
+My need to add DRI_PRIME=1 %command% to launch the game with NVIDIA dGPU (I don't need on my laptop pls tested) 1st Note: Dont do nested gamescope on SteamOS session the game will crash on launch.

-Using Laptop in dGPU Mode[MUX] or Nvidia GPU on desktop (Need testers):
+2st Note: If you laptop have the hdmi conneted to the dGPU you loose that output

-[I will alsume the result will be the same on Desktop PC but I only have a laptop to test]
+Using Laptop in dGPU Mode[MUX] or Nvidia GPU on desktop my cause graphical glitches

-You my need to edit things in (/usr/lib/os-session-select)[https://github.com/MrDuartePT/deckifier-hyprland/blob/main/rootfs/usr/lib/os-session-select]
+Pls double check [/usr/lib/os-session-select](https://github.com/MrDuartePT/deckifier-hyprland/blob/main/rootfs/usr/lib/os-session-select) you my need to edit things

 # Credits: